cloudmesh-community/sp19-222-101/project-report/report.md

 ![SVM 2D Visualization[@gunn1998support]](images/SVM_2D_example.png){#fig:svm_2D_example}

 This figure shows a divider between general regions of points classified as blue and points classified as red.
-Notice that the hyper-plane is imperfect; there are some red points on the blue side of the hyper-plane, and there are some blue points on the red side.
+Notice that the hyperplane is imperfect; there are some red points on the blue side of the hyperplane, and there are some blue points on the red side.
 Such error is inevitable, but it can be minimized mathematically.
-To make a classification on a new piece of data, the algorithm plots the attributes of a new point and makes a prediction based on which side of the hyper-plane the point falls on.
+To make a classification on a new piece of data, the algorithm plots the attributes of a new point and makes a prediction based on which side of the hyperplane the point falls on.

 SVM algorithms are very effective classifiers when working with datasets that utilize a large number of features [@gunn1998support].
 In the case of emails, we